 It is surprising what artificial grass can be laid on nowadays, as, artificial grass has come a long way since it was first introduced as a lawn alternative and what many people don't realise is that artificial grass can be installed on many different types of surfaces.

-Below I will go through all the different types of surfaces you can install artificial grass on, including some tips on how to fix drainage issues on concrete.
+Below I will go through all the different types of surfaces you can install artificial grass on, including some tips on fixing drainage issues on concrete.

 Can Artificial Grass Be Installed On Concrete